Oisín McConville: Club

 McConville was part of the Crossmaglen team that won 13 Armagh Senior Football Championships in a row between 1996 and 2008.
 This equalled the national record for consecutive county football championships set by Ballina Stephenites of Mayo between 1904 and 1916.
 He also won the Ulster Senior Club Football Championship seven times (1996, 1998, 1999, 2004, 2006, 2007 and 2008), and the All-Ireland Senior Club Football Championship six times (1997, 1999, 2000, 2007, 2011 and 2012) with the club.
 McConville, along with Paul Hearty, John McEntee, Tony McEntee, Francie Bellew and Cathal Short is one of six Cross players to have shared in all these successes since 1996.
 When McConville missed the 2009 Armagh Championship semi-final against Armagh Harps through injury, it ended a run of 103 consecutive Championship games for Crossmaglen.

 McConville announced his retirement from Crossmaglen Rangers after their All-Ireland Club SFC semi-final defeat to St Brigid's on 16 February 2013.

 School

 McConville attended the Abbey Christian Brothers' Grammar School, Newry before taking his A-levels at St. Patrick's Grammar School, Armagh.

 Media career

 He has interviewed people who are involved in Gaelic games for the Sunday Life newspaper, including Barry Cassidy and Tomás Corrigan.

 Managerial career

 McConville managed Crossmaglen, Meath GAA club Seneschalstown and Dundalk IT, and was managing Monaghan GAA club Inniskeen Grattans when he was appointed manager of the senior Wicklow county team ahead of the 2023 season.
 His term as Wicklow manager was extended by a further two seasons in July 2025.

+In 2026, he led Wicklow to the Tailteann Cup, defeating Down.